LynneMcGrail/Portfolio-Project-2-HarryPotter-Quiz/README.md

 * Help creating responsive navigation with no JS was [Kevin Powell Youtube](https://www.youtube.com/watch?v=8QKOaTYvYUA&ab_channel=KevinPowell)
 * The community on slack for feedback, and pointing me to [W3Schools](https://www.w3schools.com/) for more indepth guides to the uses of JAVASCRIPT, HTML and CSS.
 * Responsive media queries guidance was [W3Schools](https://www.w3schools.com/css/css_rwd_mediaqueries.asp)
-* The guidance for the `hamburger menu` using CSS code was [unused-css.com](https://unused-css.com/blog/css-only-hamburger-menu/)
 * To compress my audio file I found this website [Compress Audio Online](https://www.compresss.com/compress-audio.html)

 #